LWalk2678/Dads_Dinner_ideas/README.md

   - Render the information with Json results
   - Use HTML and JS to create the layout of the page
   - Incorporate Flexbox into CSS styling
-  - Make I have a responsive design (iphone)
+  - Make sure I have a responsive design (iphone)
-  - Use dropdown menu for beef/chicken/fish/etc
+  - Use dropdown menu for beef/chicken/fish/dessert
   - Return meal ideas

 ### Post-MVP: